Encouragement, Help from Mentor Moms, Tips for parenting

 Anchors of hope, Encouragement

 Need Some Gratitude?
-Prepositions “To” and “For” Rescue Thanks-Giving (Plus one more thing)
+Prepositions Rescue Thanksgiving!
+(Plus one more thing)

 30 Seconds for Hope: Who actually gives thanks on Thanksgiving Day?
 Do you?
 Will I?
 And what is “thanks giving?”
 Is it that 15-second prayer before eating turkey till you’re stuffed?
 No, there’s definitely more.
-Gratitude becomes simple when you can complete two prepositions: to and for.
-Give thanks to someone for something—either something they are to you or something they have provided.
+Gratitude becomes simple when you can answer these two prepositions: to and for.
+Give thanks to someone for something—either something that they exemplify or something they have provided.
 Do this on Thanksgiving, and at the end of the day you will actually have given thanks!
 Then add one more thing, an exchanged life, and you can elicit automatic gratitude without even trying.
 What’s that?
 Read on…

 Continue reading “Need Some Gratitude?
-Prepositions “To” and “For” Rescue Thanks-Giving (Plus one more thing)”
+Prepositions Rescue Thanksgiving!
+(Plus one more thing)”

 Anchors of hope, Encouragement